 How does AutoMix sound?

 Pretty great, as you’ll hear in the samples below.
 AutoMix is very smooth and virtually unnoticeable, without the upcutting or lag found in other automatic mixing schemes.
 In addition to riding gain on multiple mics, AutoMix has other benefits – such as a noticeable reduction of ambient studio noise during multi-mic segments.

 Listen to this clip (courtesy of WESA-FM’s “The Confluence” roundtable), recorded without AutoMix.
-You can year the “room noise” – echo, slap and hiss – amplified by multiple open mic channels.
+You can hear the “room noise” – echo, slap and hiss – amplified by multiple open mic channels.
 Also note how the individual guests step on each other when they speak, which can reduce listeners’ speech comprehension.
 Even the best board operator will be hard-pressed to quickly ride gain and solve this issue when three or more mic channels are active.

 Now listen to to a clip of the same audio, recorded from a mixing bus with AutoMix.
 The room noise is gone, thanks to AutoMix’s attenuation of inactive mic channels.
 But not a word is missed once the guests on those channels begin to speak.
 AutoMix mixes them at prescribed levels.
 Also notice how, when multiple people are speaking, the Host’s mic gets priority, while Guest mics are leveled out and overly-enthusiastic speakers’ volume is brought down.